-In this next example I drew strokes with the same five tools, but this time using a Pogo Connect Smart Pen.
+In this next example I drew strokes with the same five tools, but using a Pogo Connect Smart Pen.
 Instead of varying the speed at which I drew each line, I varied the amount of pressure applied to the tip of the pen.
-Each stroke was started by barely touching the iPad’s screen and applying more pressure until reaching the end.
+Each stroke began by touching the iPad’s screen lightly with increased pressure near the end.

 - Pencil: strokes get darker

 - Pen: strokes get slightly wider